 LOW RISK Oregon state law provides that the legislature must hold 10 public hearings, and at least one in each congressional district, before proposing a congressional and legislative plan.
 After a plan is proposed, there must be 5 more meetings (if practicable by deadline) in different congressional districts or by video.
-Additionally, for "areas that have experienced the largest shifts in population" in the last decade, the legislature is required to hold at least one hearing before releasing a map and one afterward.
+Additionally, for "areas that have experienced the largest shifts in population" in the last decade, the legislature is required to hold at least one hearing before releasing a map and in the last decade, the legislature is required to hold at least one hearing before releasing a map and one afterward.